GDQuest/godot-guides-v3.0/design-user-interface/design-interfaces-with-the-control-nodes.md

 ![Margins on a CenterContainer set to the "Full Rect" anchor](img/control_node_margin.png)

-Try to change the anchors, or nest your Control nodes inside Containers: margins will update.
+Try to change the anchors or nest your Control nodes inside Containers: the margins will update.
 You'll rarely need to edit the margins manually.
-Always try to find a container to help you first: Godot comes with nodes to solve all the common cases for you.
+Always try to find a container to help you first; Godot comes with nodes to solve all the common cases for you.
 Need to add space between a lifebar and the border of the screen?
 Use the MarginContainer.
 Want to build a vertical menu?
 Use the VBoxContainer.
 More on these below.

 ### Use size tags to change how UI elements fill the available space